Header extractors (a) return a response header's value. To define the Header Extractor, select the header name from the Header (a) drop-down.

 The XPath tutorial can be found at this location.

 If a response is JSON, then you can use a JPath Extractor (d).
-The difference between JPath extractors and text delimited extractors is that instead of delimiters, you need to define a JPath query (e).
+The difference between JPath extractors and text delimited extractors is that you need to define a JPath query (e) instead of delimiters.
 You can also use the JPath creator feature by selecting the value you want to extract and clicking the Create JPath button (f) or by right-clicking and selecting Create JPath Query (g) in the context menu.
-StresStimulus will automatically create a JPath extractor that will extract the selected value.
+StresStimulus will automatically create a general JPath extractor that will extract the selected value.

 The JPath description can be found at this location.